JiFish/Storyteller/commands.md

     !phaser [-/+penalty] [stun/kill] [name] <skill> [stun/kill] [maxrounds] or !gun.
 Run phaser combat.
 [Penalty] is added to your dice rolls.
 Shooting to [stun/kill] (default: stun.)
 Against a opponent named [name] (optional) with a skill of .
 The opponent is shooting to [stun/kill] (default: kill.)
 This command is only available for some books.
     !shipbattle [name] <skill> <stamina> [stopafter] Battle a ship named [name] (optional) with weapons and shields .
 This command is only available for some books.

+Restoring To Earlier

+    !undo When dead, restore the game to the last page you turned to.
+You cannot undo fights, tests and some other actions!
+    !save [slot] Save the current game in slot numbered [slot].
+Valid slot numbers are 0 - 10.
+If you don't specify a slot, 0 will be used.
+(This command is disabled by default.)
+    !load [slot] Restore the game from slot [slot].
+(This command is disabled by default.)
+    !clearslots [confirm] Clear all the save slots.
+Useful after switching books.
+You are required to type `!clearslots confirm` for safety.
+(This command is disabled by default.)

+Example

+    !save 3; !dead; !load 3 Save, kill yourself, come back to life

 Spellcasting

 (Only available for some books.)